RomekVinkeGit/reportGPT/README.md

    pip install jupyter notebook ipykernel

    # Register the virtual environment as a Jupyter kernel
-   python -m ipykernel install --user --name=venv-py311 --display-name="Python 3.11 (venv-py311)"
+   python -m ipykernel install --user --name=venv --display-name="Reshaped case venv"
    ```

-4. Create a `.env` file in the project root with your OpenAI API credentials:
+4. Create a `.env` file in the project root with your Azure OpenAI API credentials:
    ```
    OPENAI_API_VERSION=your_api_version
    AZURE_OPENAI_ENDPOINT=your_azure_endpoint